Do I Need Depression Therapy?

 Depression is not something that just happens.
 It can sneak on you.
 You may wake up one day and suddenly realize that you are sad.
-Feeling lost and disconnected to the world, with a lack of direction or motivation, are hallmarks of depression.
-People with these challenges find themselves continuously focused on the past, on what could have been, or what should have been.
-Often Individuals who have endured traumatic events experience unhappiness, as lingering pain from past events continue to impact present day life and relationships.
+Feeling lost and disconnected from the world and lacking direction or motivation are hallmarks of depression.
+People with these challenges find themselves continuously focused on the past, on what could have been or should have been.
+Individuals who have endured traumatic events often experience unhappiness, as lingering pain from past events continues to impact present-day life and relationships.

 The good news is that depression treatable in the hands of an experienced professional therapist.
-We know, Cognitive Behavior Therapy (CBT), mindfulness and meditation, as well as interpersonal counseling and other therapeutic techniques can help alleviate these feelings.
+We know Cognitive Behavior Therapy (CBT), mindfulness and meditation, interpersonal counseling and other therapeutic techniques can help alleviate these feelings.
 Physiological approaches like exercise and light exposure are important as well.

-Individuals who seek help for depression, get better.
+Individuals who seek help for depression get better.
 You can be one of those people.
 Counseling can help you regain a sense of control and pleasure in life.
-Though it requires time, commitment, and effort, you will learn positive coping skills and problem-solving techniques, that will be beneficial for life-long happiness.
+Though it requires time, commitment, and effort, you will learn positive coping skills and problem-solving techniques, which will benefit lifelong happiness.

 Our experienced and compassionate team of licensed depression therapists will work with you to understand and identify the life problems and events that contribute to feelings of sadness.
 Together we will work with you to gain insight into the behaviors, ideas, and emotions that are causing you to feel depressed.
 We will work with you to develop an individualized plan to treat your depression utilizing the most up-to-date treatment protocols.

-If you are interested in learning more about how we can help with depression, please contact us today.
+Please contact us today if you are interested in learning more about how we can help with depression.